cdlib/eschol-ui/README.md

 * Internet Explorer 11 (test via CrossBrowserTesting.com)
 * Safari (last 2 versions)

-These browsers are also specified within the [browserslist definition within the UI library's package.json file](https://github.com/cdlib/eschol-ui/blob/master/package.json#L63)
+These browsers are also specified within the [browserslist definition within the UI library's package.json file](https://github.com/cdlib/eschol-ui/blob/master/package.json#L63), which configures Gulp development and build processes.

 UI elements [do not need to look exactly the same](http://dowebsitesneedtolookexactlythesameineverybrowser.com) across these browsers, but they should render as close as possible to the eScholarship design and UX specifications.

+## Creating a New Element

+Create the following 3 files:
+1. Object file `[name]Obj` or component file `[nameComp]`
+2. Display file `[name]Disp`
+3. SCSS file using object or component name: `\_[name].scss`

+Update the following 4 files with these changes:
+[1, 2, 3, 4]

+Continue to Step 3 in [Updating an Existing Element](https://github.com/cdlib/eschol-ui#updating-an-elementss-html-or-styles).

-## Updating an Elements's HTML or Styles
+## Updating an Existing Elements's HTML or Styles

 The component, `c-subheader` will be used as an example.